aws-samples/hyperledger-on-kubernetes/eks/README.md

 If eksctl cannot delete your EKS cluster, do the following:

-* Delete the CloudFormation stack: eksctl-eks-fabric-cluster and eksctl-eks-fabric-nodegroup-0 (or similar names, depending on how you named your eks cluster)
+* Delete the CloudFormation stack: eksctl-eks-fabric-cluster and eksctl-eks-fabric-nodegroup-* (or similar names, depending on how you named your eks cluster)
 * In the EKS console, delete the EKS cluster.
 This will delete the control plane (master nodes, etc.)